ZGrinacoff/machine-learning-challenge/README.md

   |Training Score | 0.846         | 0.887         |
   |Testing Score  | 0.842         | 0.879         |

-  * Although the Random Forest model was
+  * Although the Random Forest model was quite successful, it would be important to train and test additional models for accuracy and reliability.
+However, for a first time Machine Learning project, I am quite happy with the results.
+I look forward to further exploration in Machine Learning and beyond our planet's solar system!